terracorp-private/AoC/README.md

 ## Rules

-- Use any programming language you wish (:snake:, :crab:)
+- Use any programming language you wish
 - No AI tools are allowed (e.g. Chat-GPT, Copilot ect.)
-- You can use official docs :eyeglass:, Stack Overflow, aks your friend (No, your're not allowed to google "Advent of Code 20xx day x solution")
+- Docs, Stack Overflow, aks your friend